acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 4.1 The Supplier shall procure that the Operator provides the Aircraft staffed, maintained, equipped, fueled, and airworthy in accordance with the laws and regulations of the state of registration of the Aircraft and the Aircraft shall be operated in accordance with all applicable laws and regulations during the flight.

-4.2 The supplier does not own or operate any Aircraft on which the Flight Services are performed and does not carry any aviation insurance.
-The passengers understand and agree that it is the sole responsibility of the Air Carrier to maintain aviation liability insurance coverage.
+4.2 The Supplier does not own or operate any Aircraft on which the Flight Services are performed and does not carry any aviation insurance.
+The passengers understand and agree that it is the sole responsibility of the operator to maintain aviation liability insurance coverage.

 4.3 If at any time prior to, or after the commencement of the Flight, the Aircraft becomes unavailable or unserviceable for any reason whatsoever.